 Slow Travel: Fighting Bulls in Navarre

-When you stand in front of a bull and incite it to charge, with nothing more in hand than a flannel cape in hand, the first thing you notice is the animal’s speed … As in, it’s extremely fast.
-The second thing you notice is: the bull is not playing; it’s trying to kill you.
+When you stand in front of a bull and incite it to charge, with nothing more than a flannel cape in hand, the first thing you notice is the animal’s speed… As in, it’s extremely fast.
+The second thing you notice is: this is no joke; it’s trying to kill you.
 And the third thing you notice: am I supposed to defend myself with nothing more than a piece of cloth?

 Mind you, this piece of cloth is a capote, a sort of cape, weighing between seven and nine pounds.
 It is the primary tool of the torero.
 Magenta on one side, yellow on the other.
 So stiff and heavy, it can, if placed just right, stand on its own.
-And this so-called bull is nothing more than a one and a half year old calf.
-A baby, really.
-Still, it is an unsettling experience to have an animal charge at you full speed with intentions to hurt and kill you.
+And though this so-called bull is nothing more than a one and a half year old calf, a baby, really, it is still an unsettling experience to have it charge at you full speed with intentions to hurt and kill you.
 And hurt (if not kill) you it will.

 Returning to the first point: the calf’s speed.
 A one and a half year old calf, or vaquilla in Spanish, is still larger than a Great Dane.
 And much, much faster.
 When you get it to charge, it’s on you so quickly that you only have a split second to decide what to do with that heavy piece of cloth.
 If you are, like me, at a small ranch (called a ganaderia) somewhere is Spain, or Mexico, or Peru, you have received exactly ZERO training.